kevinobee/sveltekit-security-headers/src/routes/+page.md

 );
 ```

+## Test Security Headers

+Having already delivered over 250 million scans the [Security Headers](https://securityheaders.com/) site is a useful tool for analyzing HTTP headers.

+The scan returns a score from an A+ grade down to an F grade.
+You can find more information on scoring on Scott Helme's [Security Headers](https://scotthelme.co.uk/tag/security-headers/) blog.

+The `SvelteKitSecurityHeaders` server hook adds the HTTP response headers required to achieve an **A&nbsp;grade** score on [securityheaders.com](https://securityheaders.com/?q=https%3A%2F%2Fsveltekit-security-headers.vercel.app%2F&followRedirects=on)

 ## Source Code

-Source code for the <code>sveltekit-security-headers</code> package is maintained on [GitHub](https://github.com/kevinobee/sveltekit-security-headers).
+Source code for the package is maintained on [GitHub](https://github.com/kevinobee/sveltekit-security-headers).

+The package is published on [NPM](https://www.npmjs.com/package/@faranglao/sveltekit-security-headers).